Dictating a Novel

 VERY ROUGH FIRST DRAFT

 Dictating is definitely an uncensored process and I have to go back and heavily edit what has been transcribed.
-I end up with two types of errors: first, the app makes mistakes transcribing, and second, the process tends to be more stream-of-consciousness.
+There are often mistakes with what has been transcribed (versus what I actually said) and the process tends to be more stream-of-consciousness.

 IT’S A DIFFERENT SKILL

-Telling a story is a surprisingly different use of your brain than sitting down and writing one.
+Vocalizing a story is a surprisingly different use of your brain than sitting down and writing it.
 It may not be a good fit for everyone.
 That said, I think it’s a skill you can develop, if you’re interested in doing so.

 DIFFICULT TO DO IN PUBLIC

 If I’m in a public place, I usually step outside or find a bit of privacy so I can dictate.
 And it’s usually only to capture something that has popped into my head.
-If I wan’t to “write” in earnest, I do a solo activity, like walking.
+If I wan’t to “write” in earnest, I do a solo activity, like going for a walk.

-The app I’m currently using is Cocoon Weaver.
+The app I initially tried was Cocoon Weaver.
 It's has a lot of features I like and it has a free version.
 I highly recommend the free version if you’re wanting to try out an app.
-But I think there are a lot of apps available for free that work well.
-Apple Notes has a dictation function that I may try out with my next book.
+But I’ve recently switched over to Apple Notes and think it also works very well.
+In the near future, I’m sure there will be many more free apps available, and they will become increasingly capable.

 CONCLUSION

-I'm going to try and use dictation throughout my next novel.
-I'm curious to see if it speeds up the "writing" process for me, or if it makes me inclined to "write" more often.
-Regardless, it’s nice to have an alternative process for when I feel stuck or for when I’m too busy to sit down for a hours at a time.
+I'm going to try and use dictation for portions of my next novel.
+I'm curious to see if it speeds up the writing process for me, if it makes me inclined to "write" more often, etc. Regardless, it’s nice to have an alternative for when I feel stuck or for when I’m too busy to sit down for a writing session.